Low levels of Potassium in the blood.

 Other causes of hypokalemia include:

 - Renal impairment.

-- Certain renal disorders such as renal tubular acidosis (eg, chronic renal failure and acute renal failure).
+- Certain renal disorders include renal tubular acidosis (e.g., chronic renal failure and acute renal failure).

 - Magnesium deficiency